The Ultimate Comrades Marathon Resource Guide

 Lindsey is a fantastic runner in his own right but his coaching resume speaks for itself.
 There are very many coaches who can coach elite athletes to superb results as there are many coaches who can train the average athlete to be their best.
 There are only a few who can do both.
 Lindsey Parry is one of them.

-The up run is quite different to the down with as far as the stresses and strains that it puts on your body.
-The training therefore will also be slightly different between the two races.
+The Comrades down run is quite different to the up with regards to the stresses and strains that it puts on your body.
+The training, therefore, will also be slightly different between the two races.
 This post goes into detail on what the difference is training for the up run as opposed to the down run.